-The 17 minutes Queen spent on stage at Wembley Stadium during their Live Aid performance in July 1985 were 17 minutes which would both make rock history and transform the band for good.
+Queen's Live Aid performance in July 1985 may have clocked in at just 17 minutes, but they were 17 minutes which would both make rock history and transform the band for good.
 Though they'd enjoyed continued success with their platinum-selling 11th album The Works in 1984, as the mid-80s beckoned, frontman Freddie Mercury found himself disillusioned and searching for something new.

 “We were all forming a sort of a rut," Mercury said at the time.
 "I wanted to get out of this last 10 years of what we were doing.
 It was so routine.
 It was like, go to the studio, do an album, go out on the road, go round the world and flog it to death, and by the time you came back it was time to do another album.
 After a while itʼs like a painter… you know, you paint away, and then you stand back and look at it in perspective.
 Thatʼs exactly what we needed.
 We just needed to be away from each other, otherwise you just keep going in that routine and you donʼt even know if youʼre going down.”

 The answer, it turned out, was Live Aid.
 A benefit show pulled together by Bob Geldof and Midge Ure in aid of the Ethiopian famine, the concert – dubbed by the organising parties as "the day music changed the world" – brought together some of rock's biggest stars over two venues in London and Philadelphia.
 In a day filled with memorable performances – here's looking at you, Led Zeppelin – Queen's Live Aid performance truly stole the show.

 We asked, you voted: here are the 50 songs Queen fans deemed champions of them all